fermyon/developer/content/spin/v2/quickstart.md

 {{ startTab "Python"}}

-Spin's Python HTTP Request Handler Template can be installed from [spin-python-sdk repository](https://github.com/fermyon/spin-python-sdk/tree/main/) using the following command:
+You can install the Spin template for Python HTTP handlers from the [spin-python-sdk repository](https://github.com/fermyon/spin-python-sdk) using the following command:

 <!-- @selectiveCpy -->